 Hospital work will include daily rounds and will involve managing adult, pediatric, maternity, and neonatal patients.

-Emergency room shifts will be 1-2 shifts a week and 1 weekend a month.
+.
 The call shifts will be home call and include covering hospital patients as well as clinic patient phone calls.

 The residents will take ACLS 1st and 3rd year and ATLS during the 2nd year.
 Residents should have the clinical and procedural skills needed to stabilize the emergency patient until appropriate medical, surgical, or pediatric treatment can be arranged; including transport if necessary.

 Residents will rotate with local counselors, psychologists, and psychiatric medical providers to further their knowledge in diagnosis of mental health conditions and complete psychiatric histories, gain skills in difficult patient interviews, and psychiatric medications.

 .
 Routine opportunity will occur during patient visits in the continuity clinic as well as the emergency room.

 Residents will be providing continuity care to a larger number of families with a greater degree of responsibility during their 2nd and 3rd year.
 Residents are encouraged to coordinate all of the health needs of their patients with the assistance of team members.